Introduction

 Transforming Streets and Sidewalks

-By creating welcoming spaces that prioritize people over cars, cities can foster vibrant, sustainable urban environments that benefit residents and local businesses alike.
+By focusing on creating spaces that prioritize people over cars, cities can foster vibrant, sustainable urban environments where residents can live, work, and thrive.

 Creating Vibrant and Sustainable Urban Environments